 One of the more interesting applications of statistics is the analysis of stock quotation data.
 A solid analysis can give you an advantage when deciding which shares to buy.
 Also you can search for patterns; which shares move together with others..?
 However, the first step is collecting all the data which are required – and this is a cumbersome task!

 Let’s download historical stock, trust and index quotations for analysis purposes

 I found lots of discussions in various forums, on StackOverflow and so on.
 But nobody provided a solution for downloading a bulk of data at once.
-As a consequence, I created my own solution (which you can download here) based on the Google Finance API.
-Please notice that using this tool might violate against the Google Finance rules declared in their disclaimer, because it downloads and saves the data. more →
+As a consequence, I created my own solution (which you can download here) based on the Google Finance API. more →

 In office, we have some really slow software application.
 In order to show that the waiting times over the whole departement incredibly sum up and lead to high costs, I needed an objective measurement method.
 First, I got a manual stopwatch which allowed to track how long I had waited.
 However, I was not able to answer the question: “How long do I work with this program in office routine?”
 There are not so many tools out there and most of them were a little bit over the top.
 That is why I developed a small utility for monitoring software usage over time: Software Usage Recorder! more →